RosettaDrone/DJI-Android-VideoStreamDecodingSample/README.md

-## Based on https://github.com/DJI-Mobile-SDK-Tutorials/Android-VideoStreamDecodingSample but updated frequently.
+## DJI video sample app modified for RosettaDrone

 This is a modified version that does RTP streaming.
+This code will replace all video code in RosettaDrone once extensively tested.
-To enable it, change the IP and port in the source code and press the "custom decoder" button.
+To enable RTP streaming, change the IP and port in the source code and press the "custom decoder" button.

+Based on https://github.com/DJI-Mobile-SDK-Tutorials/Android-VideoStreamDecodingSample but updated frequently.

 # Android-VideoStreamDecodingSample